 Figure 3 – Classification & Marking

-Once a packet is marked, subsequent routers and switches only need to read the marking value to determine the traffic’s priority, without having to reclassify it.
+After a packet is marked, routers and switches just read the marking value.
+This tells them the traffic’s priority without needing to reclassify it.

 Figure 4 – Marking vs Matching